Jay Hunt (television executive): Career

 In 2008 and 2009, BBC One won MGEITF Terrestrial Channel of the Year.
-At BBC One her commissions included Sherlock, Mrs Brown's Boys, Luther, Criminal Justice, Five Daughters, Bang goes the Theory, The Day the Immigrants Left and Famous, Rich and Homeless.
-She also commissioned Michael McIntyre's and John Bishop's first network programmes.
-She axed the sitcom Last of the Summer Wine, which had declining ratings in the last five-years of its run.
+At BBC One, her commissions included Sherlock, Mrs Brown's Boys, Luther, Criminal Justice, Five Daughters, Bang Goes the Theory, The Day the Immigrants Left and Famous, Rich and Homeless.
+She also commissioned Michael McIntyre and John Bishop's first network programmes.
+She axed the long-running sitcom Last of the Summer Wine, which had had declining ratings in the last five years of its run.

-In September 2010, Channel 4 announced Hunt's appointment to the new post of Chief Creative Officer.
+In September 2010, Channel 4 announced Hunt's appointment to the new post of chief creative officer.
 Immediately placed on "gardening leave" from the BBC, she joined Channel 4 in January 2011.
 While on leave, Hunt was a witness at the employment tribunal of the sacked Countryfile presenter Miriam O'Reilly, who accused Hunt of ageism and sexism.
-In January 2011, the day after Hunt began working at Channel 4, O'Reilly's claims for age discrimination and victimisation were upheld but the sexism claim was dismissed.
-As part of her strategy to improve the quality of Channel 4 News, from spring 2011 Hunt hired Matt Frei (Washington), Jackie Long (Social Affairs) and Michael Crick (Political Correspondent) from the BBC.
+In January 2011, the day after Hunt began working at Channel 4, O'Reilly's claims for age discrimination and victimisation were upheld, but the sexism claim was dismissed.
+As part of her strategy to improve the quality of Channel 4 News, from spring 2011 Hunt hired Matt Frei (Washington), Jackie Long (social affairs) and Michael Crick (political correspondent) from the BBC.

-At Channel 4, her commissions included Humans, Catastrophe, Gogglebox, Indian Summers, Derry Girls, The Island, The Undateables, Hunted, Benefit Street, First Dates, Child Genius, SAS: Who Dares Wins, Naked Attraction and The Secret Life of 4 Year Olds.
-She led the team that delivered the BAFTA award-winning coverage of the 2012 London Paralympic Games and in 2015 brought Formula One to Channel 4 with a new three-year deal for the sport.
+At Channel 4, Hunt's commissions included Humans, Catastrophe, Gogglebox, Indian Summers, Derry Girls, The Island, The Undateables, Hunted, Benefits Street, First Dates, Child Genius, SAS: Who Dares Wins, Naked Attraction and The Secret Life of 4 Year Olds.
+She led the team that delivered the BAFTA award-winning coverage of the 2012 London Paralympic Games, and in 2015 brought Formula One to Channel 4, with a new three-year deal for the sport.